UltraMessaging/um_perf/README.md

 mixed with standard adaptors.
 ````

-Informatica recommends using the same vendor's NICs for all receivers
+Informatica recommends using the same vendor's NICs for all publishers
-of high-throughput data streams.
+and subscribers of high-throughput data.

 ### Busy Looping